stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Once you add type hints, type checkers like [mypy](http://www.mypy-lang.org/) and [pyright](https://microsoft.github.io/pyright/) can check your code as you develop it.
 Code editors will read type hints to display information about the code that you are working with.
 You can also add a type checker to your Git hooks and CI to validate that the code in your project is consistent.

-If you use [Pydantic](https://docs.pydantic.dev/) in your application, it can work with type hints.
+If you use [attrs](https://www.attrs.org/en/stable/index.html) or [Pydantic](https://docs.pydantic.dev/) in your application, they can work with type hints.
 If you use mypy, add the [plugin for Pydantic](https://docs.pydantic.dev/latest/integrations/mypy/) to improve the integration between mypy and Pydantic.

 > [PEP 484 - Type Hints](https://peps.python.org/pep-0484/) and [PEP 526 – Syntax for Variable Annotations](https://peps.python.org/pep-0526/) define the notation for type hinting.